Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * Damage: 4
 * !-Count: 30

+**Time**\
-If you don't waste time anywhere else, like saving the game or going into the Hidden Place, and go straight to Oogie Boogie's Shadow, you won't have any problems with time.
-Remember to use your Blue Souls against Shadow Oogie for more damage.
+If you don't waste any time going anywhere else besides the Town Hall after the initial fight and use some Blue Souls against Shadow Oogie you'll make it in time for sure.

-Bundle the Skeletons together and Soul Spin them until less than half health.
-Then Taunt to get them into Oogie Mode (you may need to hit them right after to keep the combo going) and Soul Spin again for even more combos.
-You should also defeat one Skeleton earlier, so that when the transformed ones are defeated you can hit this one while you wait for the others to spawn.

-You can constantly taunt the Skeletons to get many exclamation marks.
-Otherwise, just do a Full Combo dance against Oogie Boogie's Shadow to get the exact amount needed.
+**Combo**\
+Don't use the first Skeletons that'll appear.
+Wait for the Skeletons that appear during Oogie Boogie's announcement.
+These ones will spawn quickly and indefinitely until Oogie starts laughing.
+Then combo them with Soul Spin, taunt them when low on health and repeat.

+**Damage**\
+Be careful of the Skeletons in Oogie Mode while going for combo.
+They get more reach with their attackt that can take you off-guard.

+For the boss fight, refer to **Skellinton's Revenge**.

+**!-Count**\
+You don't need to taunt the enemies to get these.
+You can get these instead by doing a full combo on the dance with Shadow Oogie.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248563.png">